Primal-id/UbuntuPatching_Splunk_Qemu/README.md

  - Update the wget line for Splunk Universal forwarder to the needed version
  - Edit the path to the download directory for Splunk UF
  - Add the IP address of your Splunk server(s).

+ Note:
+ - You will have to respond to the unattended setup prompt
- - Note: You will be prompted for username and password for the Splunk UF during the install.
+ - You will be prompted for username and password for the Splunk UF during the install
+ - Command to check for running splunk process is not currently working as written and may need started manually

  Run script as root